gido/tvshows-manager/README.md

 # TV Shows Manager

-> A playground application to learn and experiment NodeJS, Express AngularJS and MongoDB !
+> This is a playground application to learn and experiment NodeJS, Express, AngularJS and MongoDB !

 ## Guidelines